How to Drain a Radiator

 Remove valve nut

-With both valves fully switched off, you can make a start of the disconnecting process.
-Be aware that some pliers or grips might damage the finish on the pipes and ruin the look of them, you can avoid this by placing some tape around the pipes.
+With both radiator valves fully switched off, you can start the disconnecting process.
+Be aware that some pliers or grips might damage the finish on the pipes and ruin their look.
+You can avoid this by placing some tape around the pipes.

 Step 5 - Open the Bleed Valve